ARM-9/ASCII2IMG/README.md

 - Most common image formats can be used
 - I recommend using images with a width smaller than 1024 as this is the character limit of lines in notepad, but with a high enough resolution to remain sharp when converted.

-*As of now, there is no error checking of any kind*
+*This program has no error checking of any kind*